johan1252/assessment/CONTRIBUTING.md

 ## Linting

-Three tools are used in this project to ensure code is ready for deployment.
+Three tools are used in this project to ensure code is sufficient quality.

 - [ESLint](https://eslint.org/) is used for typescript linting.
 - [Prettier](https://prettier.io/) is used for code formatting.
-- [Typescript](https://www.typescriptlang.org/docs/handbook/compiler-options.html) compilation with --noEmit flag is used to ensure the code compiles.
+- [Typescript](https://www.typescriptlang.org/docs/handbook/compiler-options.html) compilation with `--noEmit` flag is used to ensure the code compiles.

 To run all three tools on your code, simply run: